devopsteamsdb/DevopsTeam/JenkinsBuild/HowTo.md

+### DockerFile ###
+v1 - is the first version we use and it include auto setup for admin user if you want to use, remove the _V* from the end of the file. (the file name have to be Dockerfile)

 ### Build ###
 from the folder where we have all the 3 files we run this: docker build . -t itamartz/jenkins:centos